Arthritis - rheumatoid

-Doctors used to advise people with RA do only gentle exercises, fearing more joint damage.
-But recent research suggests that more intense exercise may not only be safe, but may actually produce greater muscle strength and overall functioning.
-To know how long or hard you should exercise, ask your doctor and pay attention to signs from your body:
+Doctors used to advise people with RA to do only gentle exercises, fearing more joint damage.
+But recent research suggests that more intense exercise may produce greater muscle strength and overall functioning.
+To know how long or hard you should exercise, ask your doctor and pay attention to your bodies signals.

 If you feel sharp pains while exercising, stop immediately.

 Some soreness after exercising is normal.
-If aches and pains continue for more than 2 hours afterwards, try a lighter exercise program for a while.
+If aches and pains continue for more than 2 hours afterward, try a lighter exercise program for awhile.